-Dim the Records, Taxes and Treasury Division on this 5th day of June, 2020, at
+RECEIVED AND FILED in the Records, Taxes and Treasury Division on this 5 day of June, 2020, at 2000 arm./p.m.

 ATTACHMENT 5 MOVIE THEATERS

 All indoor movie theaters must comply with the guidelines of this attachment and Attachment 17.